-""Biofuel processing facility" means [a biofuel processing facility as defined under HRS Section 205-4.5(a)(15).] an accessory facility that produces liquid or gaseous fuels from organic sources such as biomass crops, agricultural residues, oil crops (including palm, canola, soybean, and waste cooking oils), grease, food wastes, and animal residues and wastes that may be used to generate energy.
+"Biofuel Processing Facility.
+[A biofuel processing facility as defined under HRS § 205-4.5(a)(16).]
+An accessory facility that produces liquid or gaseous fuels from organic sources such as biomass crops, agricultural residues, oil crops (including palm, canola, soybean, and waste cooking oils), grease, food wastes, and animal residues and wastes that may be used to generate energy.
 The term includes operational infrastructure of the appropriate type and scale for economic commercial storage and distribution, and other similar handling of feedstock, fuels, and other products associated with the production and refining of biofuels typically considered directly accessory and secondary to the growing of the energy feedstock."

-""Building" means [a structure with a roof which provides shelter for humans, animals or property of any kind.] anything built, constructed, or erected, or established or composed of parts joined together in some definite manner that provides shelter for humans, animals or property of any kind and requires location on the ground, or that is attached to something having permanent location on the ground.
+"Building.
+[A structure with a roof which provides shelter for humans, animals, or property of any kind.]
+Anything built, constructed, or erected, or established or composed of parts joined together in some definite manner that provides shelter for humans, animals or property of any kind and requires location on the ground, or that is attached to something having permanent location on the ground.
 A building may or may not be easily moved from a given location on the ground."

-[""Cemeteries and columbaria" mean interment facilities engaged in subdividing property into cemetery lots and offering burial plots or air space for sale.
-Included are cemetery lots, mausoleums and columbaria.
-The following are permitted as accessory uses: crematory operations, cemetery real estate operations, mortuary services, floral and monument sales, and detached one-family dwellings to be occupied only by caretakers of the cemetery.]
-"Cemetery" means a property divided into cemetery lots for sale as burial plots at an interment facility, including columbaria and mausoleums."
+["Cemeteries and Columbaria.
+Interment facilities engaged in subdividing property into cemetery lots and offering burial plots or air space for sale.
+Included are cemetery lots, mausoleums, and columbaria.
+The following are permitted as accessory uses: crematory operations; cemetery real estate operations; mortuary services; floral and monument sales; and detached one-family dwellings to be occupied only by caretakers of the cemetery.]
+Cemetery.
+A property divided into cemetery lots for sale as burial plots at an interment facility, including columbaria and mausoleums."